The range is tied to public local direction evidence rechecked on 20 June 2026, not presented as a timeless national amount.

 - Scope: tandem demonstration routes only, not training, equipment purchase, private pilot support, or all possible participation formats.

 This is not a list of every amount in Montenegro.
-It is the current national range supported by the active local pages checked for this guide.
+It is the current national range supported by the active local pages rechecked for the national layer.

 Checked route basis: